 - Dark and bittersweet chocolate

-In other words, this wine is perfect for a ‘date night’ meal, an after-dinner cheese board or an evening of chocolate-scoffing (we promise not to judge your wine pairing choices).
+In other words, this wine is perfect for a ‘date night’ meal.
+It goes beautifully with an after-dinner cheese board.
+Or suits an evening of chocolate-scoffing (no judgment here).

 For an authentic taste of one of Italy’s finest wines, why not try a bottle or two for yourself?
 We have two bottles of Amarone on sale in our online shop, as well as a fine selection of other Italian wines.